 From this point, players can gain a better impression of whether a ‘new game’ should be implemented to disrupt that equilibrium.
 It’s also useful for identifying what innovation efforts would prove to be unproductive, putting you at a disadvantage to your competitor.

 The Best Play: How to Implement Game Theory and Innovation to Benefit Your Business

 The value that game theory offers any strategic decision maker cannot be underestimated, however in the sphere of innovation, the approach is truly invaluable.
 If you are using an innovation software solution which is flexible enough to allow you to employ the methodologies of game theory, it will allow you to deliver much more successful results on an ongoing basis for your company.

 Also, if you are designing your crowdsourcing challenges with game theory in mind, you can identify key answers to strategic challenges and solutions which might not have occurred to you otherwise.

-As important as it is to understand design thinking, operational excellence, Kaizen and all the other trending methodologies in the innovation world, it’s equally important to remember that everything is just a game, and to leverage this understanding to your advantage across any competitive scenario.
+As important as it is to understand design thinking, operational excellence, Kaizen and all the other fundamentals when learning how to be innovative, it’s equally important to remember that everything is just a game, and to leverage this understanding to your advantage across any competitive scenario.

 Although the nuts and bolts of game theory may not be exciting as the world cup, its potential as a driver of innovation certainly is.
 By using the approach to understand the rules that your consumers and competitors are operating within, you can put yourself in the optimal position to think outside the box, and change the game for good.